South Africa and weapons of mass destruction: Nuclear weapons production

 The fully assembled gun-type devices had enough HEU that they were near critical mass after final assembly.
 A major safety concern was the Back End propellant could prematurely fire, sending the projectile into the Front End and causing an accidental nuclear explosion.
 Another potential danger was the projectile accidentally sliding down the barrel, which at a minimum would cause a criticality accident and contaminate the immediate area.

 To prevent this, only after the device was armed and ready for use would the barrel rotate to line up the openings correctly.
 The barrel also contained holes to dissipate the pressure of the propellant firing, thus reducing the speed of the projectile, that were only closed after the weapon was armed and ready for use.

 South Africa only produced an operational weapon after Armscor took over production.
 In 1982, Armscor built the first operational weapon, code-named Hobo and later called Cabot.
 This device reportedly had a yield of 6 kilotons of TNT.
 It was eventually disassembled and the warhead reused in a production model bomb.
-Armscor then built a series of pre-production and production models under the code-name Hamerkop (a bird).
+Armscor then built a series of pre-production and production models under the code-name Hamerkop (after the bird).
 While Hobo/Cabot were not functional, the Hamerkop series were smart television-guided glide bombs.